daviddennis02/eti-microservices-challenge/README.md

 In the document "ETI-eks-architecture.pptx", I provided a simplified (and not complete) architecture for the kubernetes cluster to build based on the AWS EKS Service.
-The cluster will be in the AWS region "eu-west-1" (Bahrein) and composed principally like below : a - VPC with three public and three private subnets with one public and one private subnet in each availablity zone b - Bastion machine in a public subnet (accessible only via SSH) to enable SSH access to the kubernetes worker nodes in private subnets (for high-availibility of the Bastion machine, we can install two Bastion instances in two different public subnets fronted by a NLB) c - Kubernetes master provided as a service by AWS
+The cluster will be in the AWS region "eu-west-1" and composed principally like below : a - VPC with three public and three private subnets with one public and one private subnet in each availablity zone b - Bastion machine in a public subnet (accessible only via SSH) to enable SSH access to the kubernetes worker nodes in private subnets (for high-availibility of the Bastion machine, we can install two Bastion instances in two different public subnets fronted by a NLB) c - Kubernetes master provided as a service by AWS